 So, how does my modified Musical Fidelity M1 DAC sound after all my hard work?
 Fantastic!
 The upgrades have given her what I hoped they would – more air, more oomph and a more relaxed, musical sound.
-The DAC sounds less dull, more involving and is a big step up from stock.
+The DAC sounds less dull, more involving, resolves more detail now and is a big step up from stock.

-One thing I would suggest, however, is to utilise the balanced outputs wherever possible.
-Balanced signal transmission is technically superior and sonically it beats the single-ended output, with better bass performance.
-You get the added benefits, with properly balanced equipment, of lower noise, better bass and negligible impact with longer cable runs.
+I suggest utilising the balanced outputs wherever possible.
+Balanced signal transmission is technically superior and sonically beats the single-ended output, with obviously better bass performance.
+With balanced equipment, you get the added benefits of lower noise and negligible impact of longer cable runs.

 The Bottom Line

-You may want to buy an M1 DAC and enjoy it, as is.
-Go for it, they sound great out of the box, very capable for the money, which usually isn’t much.
-Alternatively, you may already have one and be looking to improve its performance.
-This is well worth it and you’ll end up with a strong performer, definitely better than standard.
-It’s not a giant killer but either way, I can definitely recommend the Musical Fidelity M1 DAC as a high-performance, budget DAC option.
+If you want to buy an M1 DAC and enjoy it as is, go for it.
+They sound great out of the box, very capable for the money, which usually isn’t much.
+Alternatively, you may already own one and be looking to improve its performance.
+This is worth considering and, if done right, you’ll end up with a strong performer, definitely better than standard.